mrsarm/backset/docs/api.md

 #### Health check

-To check the service is running (it does not check the DB connection).
+To check whether the service is running (it does not check the DB connection).

 ```shell
 http :8558/health